 We apologise for any extended delay when waiting to see the Doctor.
 Please let the Receptionist know if you need to be anywhere else by a certain time and we will try to help you as best we can.

 If you are unable to attend an appointment, please let us know so we arrange a new time.
 Your old time can be used to help someone else.
 Repeated non-attendance for booked appointments may result in further requests being restricted.
 For those patients who fail to attend up to three appointments you may find it unable to make further appointments at the time of your choice.

 Telephone Access and Home Visits

-It is not appropriate to email the clinic for medical advice due to patient privacy and confidentiality considerations and possible delays in responding.
-There may be situations where the Doctor will allow this but you will need to discuss it with them first.
+It is not appropriate to email the clinic for medical advice or to make an appointment due to patient privacy and confidentiality considerations and possible delays in responding.
+A copy of our email policy is available from reception.

 Home visits are available for regular patients of the clinic, whose condition prevents them from attending the clinic.
 These requests will need to be discussed with the Doctor so that an appropriate time can be arranged.
 If an urgent review is required, please also consider the option of calling 000 for an Ambulance.

 Repeat Prescriptions, Medical Certificates or Referrals